 Why is Maintenance Important?

-Most people who recently buy tools like an electric chainsaw, do not know how much effort the maintenance takes.
-Working with the machine is easy because of its convenient design, but maintaining it deserves your attention, care, effort, and time because after all, it is the investment of your hard-earned money.
+Most people who recently bought tools like an electric chainsaw do not know how much effort the maintenance takes.
+Working with the machine is easy because of its convenient design, but maintaining it deserves your attention, care, effort, and time.

-I can assure you that if you stay with me long enough and if you have some patience, at the end of this discussion you will have enough knowledge on how to properly use an electric chainsaw, how to properly store an electric chainsaw, and how to properly maintain an electric chainsaw.
+Because, see, it is the investment of your hard-earned money.
+I can assure you that if you stay with me long enough and have some patience, you will have enough knowledge on how to use and store an electric chainsaw properly at the end of this discussion.

-Once you have clear knowledge about the machine, you will understand the kind of attention a particular part needs.
+Once you have explicit knowledge about the machine, you will understand the kind of attention a particular part needs.
 That is how you start your way into the field.

-After knowing about the parts of the machine, you have to learn how to clean it and how to use it.
+After knowing about the parts of the machine, you have to learn how to clean and use it.
 The machine has to be cleaned, well-lubricated, and well-maintained to be efficient.

 How to Store an Electric Chainsaw?